 Irn Bru Cup, The – The name briefly given to the ‘Scottish Challenge Cup’.
 As the name suggests, it is an association football competition arranged for the lesser lights of Scottish football.
 And Irish.
 And Welsh.
 And Northern Irish.
 Oh and English.
 Which is why we seemingly wound up involved in this madness.
 Good fun though!
 Now named after some Scottish confectionary.

-Isthmian League – Predominantly South East based football league Sutton United have played in the longest during their history and one they hope never to play in again.
+Isthmian League – Predominantly South East England based football league that Sutton United have played in the longest during their history and one they (or at least we!) hope never to play in again.
 Certainly in our lifetimes anyway.

 See Also: (1)5.
 (2)Harrow Borough